sairampasupuleti42/openstay/src/modules/incident/README.md

 # Incident Module

-This module contains all incident-related functionality for the OpenStay platform, including security incident reporting, incident management, and administrative dashboard components.
+This module contains all incident-related functionality for the Openstay platform, including security incident reporting, incident management, and administrative dashboard components.

 ## Module Structure